Induced demand: Elasticity of transport demand

 The economic concept of elasticity measures the change in quantity demanded relative to a change in another variable, most commonly price.
 For roads or highways, the supply relates to capacity and the quantity consumed refers to vehicle miles traveled.
 The size of the increase in quantity consumed depends on the elasticity of demand.

 The elasticity of demand for transport differs significantly depending on the reason people are choosing to travel initially.
 The clearest example of inelastic demand in this area is commuting, as studies indicate that most people are going to commute to work, regardless of fluctuations in variables such as petrol prices, as it is a required activity to generate income.
 This exemplifies the fact that activities that yield a high economic benefit, in this case, financial gain in the form of income, tend to be inelastic.
-Whereas, travelling for recreational or social reasons have a high tolerance for price increases, and as such the demand for recreational travel when prices spike sees a sharp decline.
+In contrast, travel for recreational or social reasons has a low tolerance for price increases, and as such the demand for recreational travel when prices spike sees a sharp decline.

 A review of transport research suggests that the elasticity of traffic demand with respect to travel time is around −0.5 in the short term and −1.0 in the long term.
 This indicates that a 1.0% saving in travel time will generate an additional 0.5% increase in traffic within the first year.
 In the longer term, a 1.0% saving in travel time will result in a 1.0% increase in traffic volume.